a419625887/HALM/README.md

 ## Data description

-Input data for the above example problem is available in `Input` folder.
+Input data should be put in `Input` folder.
+Output of the code would be saved in `Output` folder.

 ### Input data
-* `top_surface_point.txt`: Points that define the top bedding surface.
-Columns are point ID, X, Y, Z coordinates
+* `top_surface_point.txt`: Nodal points of the triangular mesh that represents the top bedding surface.
+Columns are point ID, X, Y, Z coordinates.
-* `bot_surface_point.txt`: Points that define the bottom bedding surface.
-Columns are point ID, X, Y, Z coordinates
+* `bot_surface_point.txt`: Nodal points of the triangular mesh that represents the bottom bedding surface.
+Columns are point ID, X, Y, Z coordinates.
+The point ID, X, and Y, in this file is identical to those in `top_surface_point.txt`, only Z values are different.
-* `triangle_faces.txt`: IDs of points that define each triangle on the top or bottom bedding surface.
-Columns are number of point, 1st point ID, 2nd point ID, 3rd point ID
+* `triangle_faces.txt`: IDs of points that define each triangle face on the top or bottom bedding surface.
+Columns are number of point (must be 3), 1st point ID, 2nd point ID, 3rd point ID.
-* `domain_discretization.txt`: 2D grid that defines the model horizontal resolution.
-Columns are 2Dgrid ID, X, Y, Z of the top surface at the XY location, Z of the bottom surface at the XY location
+* `domain_discretization.txt`: 2D grid that defines the horizontal resolution of lithologic model.
+Columns are 2Dgrid ID, X, Y, Z of the top surface at the XY location, Z of the bottom surface at the XY location.
 * `Logs.csv`: Well log data consist of well names, well locations, well datum, and lithology at depths.

 ### Output data
-* `restored_top_point_data.txt`: Points that define the transformed top bedding surface in the non-dipping domain.
-Columns are point ID, X, Y, Z coordinates
+* `restored_top_point_data.txt`: Nodal points of the triangular mesh that represents the transformed top bedding surface in the non-dipping domain.
+Columns are point ID, X, Y, Z coordinates.
-* `restored_bot_point_data.txt`: Points that define the transformed bottom bedding surface in the non-dipping domain.
-Columns are point ID, X, Y, Z coordinates
+* `restored_bot_point_data.txt`: Nodal points of the triangular mesh that represents the transformed bottom bedding surface in the non-dipping domain.
+Columns are point ID, X, Y, Z coordinates.
-* `Interpolation_nondipping_results.txt`: 3D grid with lithofacies in the non-dipping domain.
-Columns are 2Dgrid ID, X, Y, Z, lithofacies (binary)
 * `grid_lithology.txt`: 3D grid with lithofacies in the original domain.
 This is the final lithologic model.
 Columns in the file are 2Dgrid ID, X, Y, Z, lithofacies (binary).
-This 2D grid the same as that specified in `domain_discretization.txt`
+This 2D grid is the same as that specified in `domain_discretization.txt`.
+* `Interpolation_nondipping_results.txt`: 3D cells with lithofacies in the non-dipping domain.
+Columns are 2Dcell ID, X, Y, Z, lithofacies (binary).
+This file is only for visualizatiton.
 * `Mapped_logs.csv`: Well log data in terms of lithologic sequences in the non-dipping domain.
-Columns are well name, X, Y, Z, lithology
+Columns are well name, X, Y, Z, lithology.
+For check and visualization only.
 * `log_intersection.txt`: Intersection points between each well log and the bedding surfaces.
 For visualization only.

 ## Usage

+The code is separated into several python scripts.
+Each script corresponds to a distinctive step of the HALM method.
+The main script is `halm.py`.
+Other scripts would be called as the main script is running.

-The usage of the code is quite simple.
+Usage of the code is quite simple.
 After preparing all input data and putting them in `Input` folder, run the following command in a terminal:
 ```
 python halm.py
 ```